Top Ten Guide - Best 29" Mountain Bike Tires

 How it translates to the trail:

-- The Nobby Nics are a great all around tire.
+- The Nobby Nic’s are a great all around tire.
 They excel in most conditions from hardpack to loose.
-These tires do not offer the most aggressive tread available but is designed well.
+These tires are designed well and have proven to be great additions to my bikes.
 They corner well and give good braking traction.
-The Nobby Nics have a very good volume to them which offers a wide area of traction.
+The Nobby Nic’s have a very good volume to them which offers a wide area of traction.
 The rolling resistance is pretty good for an all around tire.
-The PaceStar compound could be a bit grippier in wet conditions (check out the TrailStar version of the Hans Dampf as an alternative).
+The PaceStar compound could be a bit grippier in wet conditions (check out the TrailStar version of the Hans Dampf as an alternative and their new Addix compound is even better).
 They are a bit slippy on wet rocks and roots.
 The compound can also wear easily if you ride rocky rough terrain very often.

 Tread compound available: